italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 * **V**: Verifier;
 * **W**: Wallet.

-this specification adds the requirement category as prefix:
+this specification adds the requirement category as a prefix:

 * **SR**: Security Requirements;
 * **PR**: Privacy Requirements;